RiverPublishers/Computational-Approaches-in-Biology-and-Medicine/README.md

 Each book chapter that includes programming examples is accompanied by a **fully executable Jupyter notebook**, designed to closely mirror the structure and content of the corresponding chapter.

-├── Chapter3_notebook.ipynb   # Sample Statistics and Hypothesis Testing
+├── Chapter3_notebook.ipynb   # Sample Statistics and Hypothesis Testing<br>

-├── Chapter4_notebook.ipynb   # Machine Learning Methods
+├── Chapter4_notebook.ipynb   # Machine Learning Methods<br>

-├── Chapter5_notebook.ipynb   # Integrated Example and Model Evaluation
+├── Chapter5_notebook.ipynb   # Integrated Example and Model Evaluation<br>
 └── README.md

 - Notebooks contain **only the code presented in the book**, with minimal additions required for execution (e.g., dataset loading).